noma4i/ar_shard/README.md

 # AR Shard

-AR Shard is non-intrusive extenstion for ActiveRecord to add threadsafe Model based sharding.
-As this gem uses `connection_handlers it can work only with ActiveRecord 6 and above.
+AR Shard is non-intrusive extenstion for ActiveRecord to add threadsafe Model based sharding or just multidatabase connection.
+As this gem uses connection_handlers it can work only with ActiveRecord 6 and above.

 ## Features
 - Shard only part of you ActiveRecord w/o sharing connection